 Cordoba is the third largest city in Andalusia and is full of fascinating culture and architecture.
 Romans, Spaniards and Arabs have left their mark on the city and that makes Cordoba so unique.
 With almost half a million inhabitants Cordoba was even one of the largest cities in Europe in the 10th century.
 The city is best known for its beautiful old town and its Mezquita, the third largest mosque in the world.
 Cordobas main attractions are spread over the entire old town.
 Its compact size makes it easy to explore them on foot.
 The city also caters for a day trip from Seville.
 In 40 minutes you can reach Cordoba by express train.
-To explore Cordoba in one day, I can recommend following itinerary:
+Check out the perfect itinerary for one day in Cordoba.

 Starting point of your Cordoba one-day itinerary is the Mezquita, the absolute top attraction of the city.
 The imposing building stands out for its 856 artistic columns, its chancel and altar vaults, its treasury and its bridge arches.
 The entrance ticket to the Mezquita costs 10 € and can be purchased at the cash desk on site.
 It is definitely worth coming early to escape the tourist crowds.
 (Duration: 90 minutes)